For many small businesses a well-presented and run social media account far outweighs the importance of a standalone

 But how can you use these platforms to build your brand and showcase your business?
 We’ve picked out seven things to consider.

 Protectivity is a specialist in niche commercial, leisure and lifestyle insurance.
 We cover thousands of individuals and small to medium size businesses across the UK, including qualified hairdressers and barbers.
 We offer a range of tailored insurance products to protect our customers against unforeseen events.

 Tip One: Separate business from personal accounts

-First of all, it’s worth remembering that these pages are about your business, and while as a hairdresser, there’ll some kind of personal branding involved – this is not the place for your night out photos or political opinions!
+First of all, it’s worth remembering that these pages are about your business, and while as a hairdresser, there’ll be some kind of personal branding involved – this is not the place for your night out photos or political opinions!

 Start on the right foot, by creating a dedicated account for all your hairdressing content to best show off your business.
 That’s not to say that everything you post must be overly serious, injecting some personality into your brand can set your page aside from the rest.

 One thing’s for sure – there’s no point putting time into a business social media account if you are going to post infrequently.
 In fact, a business with a page and no updates might even be off-putting to prospective clients.

 That being said, be careful not to go overboard.
 Multiple posts every day could be deemed spam-like and will in all likelihood mean the impact of any good content is lost.
 Good, regular content is what you are after, rather than posting for posting’s sake.

 Keep your customers informed on your business updates, attract new customers with aesthetically pleasing imagery and make sure you keep social media ‘social’ and you won’t go wrong.

 Tip Three: Show off your cuts with plenty of imagery